 As a general rule, I travel slowly.
 I’ll often stay in a hostel for a couple of weeks or rent an apartment for a short period of time.
 Sometimes, if I’m traveling more quickly, especially if I’m on a press trip, I sleep in a different bed every night.

 Part of my recent trip to Israel involved staying in some of the country’s most prestigious hotels.
 The purpose of my trip was to show that Israel is still a safe and viable tourist destination.
-I was a guest of the tourism board, and I worked with some local companies, and for three full weeks my accommodations and tours were covered.
+I was a guest of the Tourism board, and I worked with some local companies, and for three full weeks, my accommodations and tours were covered.
 I stayed in 4- and 5-star hotels all over the country.

 After spending three weeks in Israel, and traveling to Jordan and Palestine from Jerusalem, the decision of where to go next was easy.
-If I was going to be in such close proximity to Egypt, I simply had to visit the Pyramids.
+If I was going to be in such close proximity to Egypt, I simply had to visit the Pyramids of Giza.
 I didn’t even question it.